ProjectsAllied Supply Chains

 Executive Vice President

 Fmr.
-Process Plant Manager Freeport Tenke Fungurume; Fmr.
+Process Plant Manager Freeport Tenke Fungurume and Miami Smelter; Fmr.
 CEO Glencore Mutanda Mining; Fmr.
 GM Cortez District, Barrick.

 The Falcon Platform